ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/bring-me-the-horizon-tour-tickets.markdown

   \ their choice!</p>\r\n<p>If you are BMTH biggest fan… What are you waiting for?\
   \ Enter the form below for a chance to win and get ready to have a BLAST at Bring\
   \ Me The Horizon ‘First Love’ Tour!</p>"
-entry-title: "Win a pair of tickets to Bring Me The Horizon ‘First Love’ Tour!"
+entry-title: "Win a pair of tickets to Bring Me The Horizon North American ‘First\
+  \ Love’ Tour!"
-entry-content: "Enter the draw to win a pair of tickets to Bring Me The Horizon ‘\
+entry-content: "Enter the draw to win a pair of tickets to Bring Me The Horizon North\
-  First Love’ Tour by completing the form below before 23:59 on 7h of January 2018."
+  \ American ‘First Love’ Tour by completing the form below before 23:59 on 7h of\
+  \ January 2018."
 has-winner: false
 prize-description: "One of 5 pairs of tickets to attend Bring Me The Horizon ‘First\
   \ Love’ Tour  concert at a city of their choice except the 1/29 NY show.\r\n\r\n\